mbswe/keyper/README.md

 `cargo run`

-By default, the server listens on `0.0.0.0:3344` but this can be configured in `config.toml`.
+By default, the server listens on `0.0.0.0:3344`, but this can be configured in the `config.toml` file.

 ## Supported Commands

--   **SET key value [update]**: Sets a value for a key.
+-   **SET key "value" [update]**: Sets a value for a key.
 If `update` is `true`, existing keys will be updated.
 If `update` is `false` or omitted, the command will error if the key already exists.

 -   **GET key**: Retrieves the value for a key.

 -   **DELETE key**: Removes a key from the store.

 -   **INCR key**: Increments the integer value of a key.

 -   **DECR key**: Decrements the integer value of a key.

--   **MSET key1 value1 key2 value2 ... keyN valueN**: Sets multiple key-value pairs.
+-   **MSET key1 "value1" key2 "value2" ... keyN "valueN"**: Sets multiple key-value pairs.
+Each value should be encapsulated in double quotes.

 -   **MGET key1 key2 ... keyN**: Retrieves values for multiple keys.

 -   **CHECK key**: Checks if a key exists in the store.

 -   **FLUSH**: Clears all data from the store.

 -   **KEYS**: Lists all keys stored in the database.

 ## Journaling